Thursday, 23 June 2022

 Ayako Wakao

-The third of the 20 films director Yasuzo Masumura made with star Ayako Wakao is a light comedy featuring Wakao as the third daughter of widower Rintaro Nonomiya (Seiji Miyaguchi), who works as the head of the finance department in a company, but is soon to retire.
+The third of the 20 films director Yasuzo Masumura made with star Ayako Wakao is a light comedy featuring Wakao as Kyoko, the third daughter of widower Rintaro Nonomiya (Seiji Miyaguchi), who works as the head of the finance department in a company, but is soon to retire.
 The family used to be poor, but her two older sisters have helped to lift them out of poverty by both marrying sons of the company’s deceased founder.
 A third son, Saburo (Hiroshi Kawaguchi), remains single, but Kyoko’s eldest sister Momoko (Yatsuko Tan’ami) conspires to push them together, hoping this will lead to a third marriage and further deepen the ties between the two families.
 Instead, Saburo and Kyoko realise what Momoko is up to and vow never to get married.
 Kyoko takes a job as a secretary at the company in order to find an alternative husband and a number of male employees compete for her hand, while she also ends up doing a little matchmaking of her own.

 Rin Sugimori as the calligrapher